hmrc/api-publisher/README.md

 # API Publisher
-When an API is published through the publish-api Jenkins job, the API Publisher retrieves its API definition and OAS or RAML specification, then publish its definition to the API Definition service and its scope to the API Scope service.
+When an API is published through the publish-api Jenkins job, the API Publisher retrieves its API definition and OAS specification, then publishes its definition to the API Definition service.

 ## What uses this service?
 * The publish-api Jenkins job